-Personal Individual Voluntary Arrangements are legal, binding agreements between you (debtor) and your creditors’ as an alternative solution to bankruptcy.
+An Individual Voluntary Arrangement (IVA) is a legally binding agreement between you and your creditors.
+It’s a way to deal with your debts as an alternative solution to bankruptcy.

 1. We would liaise directly with your creditors’ and make distributions to creditors’ directly.